-I have noticed that, since having a baby, one question has cropped up practically from day one and as time has gone on it has been asked much more frequently; when are you having the next one?
+I have noticed that, since having a baby, one question has cropped up practically from day one and as time has gone on it has been asked much more frequently; “when are you having another one?”
 Sometimes it is phrased: is it time for the next one? or About time you had another one, but each time it is said I swear I cringe even more.
 I understand that society thinks it is the norm to have a couple of kids and that having them close together is favoured due to the idea that siblings will get on better if they are closer in age BUT what if I only wanted to have one child?
 What if the age gap isn’t an issue for me?
 What if I couldn’t biologically have another baby?

 I wouldn’t say I am offended by the query, but I can see how others may be and I wonder what makes us question this area of people’s lives but not other parts?

 I know of a few families who have made the choice that one child is enough for them.
 They are happy with their little unit and I cannot understand the occasional lack of acceptance of this.
 I also have friends who… wait for it… have an age gap between their children of more than 5 years!
 Oh yes, they have a supposedly ‘big’ gap and yet their children do get on.
 Who would have thought it eh?!
 There are 3 1/2 years between myself and my sister and we are best friends.
 Yeah, we had our moments as kiddies, but who doesn’t?
 That’s what being a sibling is all about.
 You can be yourselves, laugh, argue, cry and easily make up but at the end of the day, you have that bond that nobody else can have.